brandur/sorg/content/passages/003-koya.md

 welcomed it, but it was sad to see the trail go, and we were only partially comforted by the beautiful vistas before us as a consolation prize.
-We visited the foot of the waterfall and checked in at a local inn with an eccentric owner who'd asked for our hiking schedule, and refused to give us a reservation because he didn't think we'd make the last leg of our trip in time, only acquiescing when we promised to call at noon on the day of and confirm that we were well passed the halfway point.
+We visited the foot of the waterfall, then checked in at a local inn with an eccentric owner who'd asked for our hiking schedule, and refused to give us a reservation because he didn't think we'd make the last leg of our trip in time.
+He only acquiesced when we promised to call at noon on the day of and confirm that we were well passed the halfway point.
 We had, and he let us stay the night.